OMR5221/Django_Python_App/Django_Logger_README.txt

 # 1. Modify models.py to add / edit models
 # 2. call makemigrations on app to create change file
 # 3. migrate to have Django apply the updates to db

+9. Create User accounts
+# SuperUser (Admin): python manage.py createsuperuser
+# username: ll_admin
+# pswd:

+# Default models in Django for admin: User and Group
+# admin.py: register models here for the admin user

+"""
+# Imports the model we wnat to register

+from learn_logs.models import Topic

+# Tells Django to manage our model through the admin site:

+admin.site.register(Topic)
+"""

+10. Added Entry model
+# Migrate to incorporate changes: python manage.py makemigrations leanr_logs
+# Commit updates to db: python manage.py migrate

+11. Need to register the Entry model with the admin
+# admin.site.register(Entry)
+# Add entries via the admin GUI in the frontend

+12. Open a python shell to explore data
+# python manage.py shell -- Open a python shell
+# from learn_logs.models import Topic -- load Topic table
+# Topic.objects.all() -- Get all instances of Topic objects

+"""
+Output:

+<QuerySet [<Topic: Python>, <Topic: Django>, <Topic: Java>]>
+"""

+# We can loop over this list of Topic objects:
+topics = Topic.objects.all()
+for topic in topics:
+	print(topic.id, topic)

+# Can also get a individual topic item by index:
+t = Topic.objects.get(id=1)
+t.name
+t.date_added

+# We can get the entries associted to this topic via a foreign key:
+t.entry_set.all()

+# Windows CTRL-Z & ENTER to exit shell

+13. Remap URLs
+# Change homepage url in urls.py